 If you are a live DJ or manipulating your playlist during the party, these same principles apply.

 What is the single most important thing to consider when choosing awesome music for your party playlist?

-Play something that your guests know on all three channels.
-We recommend assigning each channel a general genre as a guideline.
-This makes it easier for the guests to stay in the mood.
+It is a popular playlist strategy to assign each channel a general genre as a guideline.
+It is believed that this makes it easier for the guests to stay in the mood.

-We generally choose top 40 for one of the channels, Retro for another and dance-able rock music for the third.
+They may choose top 40 for one of the channels, retro for another and dance-able rock music for the third.
 (This is just an example.
 In a more urban setting, you might need old school rap, R&B or a Latin channel.)